dahlia/logtape/docs/manual/config.md

 For severity levels,
 see [*Configuring severity levels*](./levels.md#configuring-severity-levels).

+> [!NOTE]
+> By default, loggers inherit the sinks of their ascendants.
+You can override
+> them by specifying the `parentSinks: "override"` option in the logger.

 ### Disposal of resources

 If sinks or filters implement the `Disposal` or `AsyncDisposal` interface,